npm package discovery and stats viewer.

 Headless Environments (Codespaces, SSH, no TTY)

 When Argus detects it is running in a headless environment (no interactive terminal available, such as GitHub Codespaces or a remote SSH session), the launch dropdown switches to copy mode.
-Each row shows a copy icon and clicking anywhere on the row copies the launch command to your clipboard.
-A note at the bottom of the menu reads "No terminal available.
-Copy and run manually."
-Paste the copied command into your own terminal to start the session.

 Sessions detected automatically (not started via argus launch) show a read-only badge.
 Their prompt bars are not visible.
 Use the Kill Session button to terminate any session with a known PID.

-ATTENTION NEEDED Alert
+ATTENTION NEEDED Alerts

-When an AI session is waiting for user input, the session card summary line changes to a bold red ATTENTION NEEDED indicator.
+When an AI session is waiting for user input, the session card shows a bold red ATTENTION NEEDED indicator with the question and any numbered choices.
+Appears on both read-only and connected sessions.

 Repository Management